-Happy New Year!
-Man, it’s crazy to think that it’s already 2019.
-Time has just flown by!
-And just like every year, you’ve probably come up with a few resolutions.
+Every year, you come up with a few resolutions.
 What about...eating healthier?
-If that’s the case, I have a great idea for a healthy and tasty dessert – fruit sushi.
+If that’s the case, I have a great idea for a healthy and tasty dessert – fruit sushi or frushi as it often called.

 Besides having a New Year's resolutions, during January this year, some people celebrate Tu Bi'Shvat- 15 of Shevat - the Jewish New Year of the Trees.
 This day “marks the season in which the earliest-blooming trees in the Land of Israel emerge from their winter sleep and begin a new fruit-bearing cycle" (by chabad.org)